-If a Concordia student is activated by the military (including the National Guard) they need to submit a copy of the activation orders to the Office of the Registrar.
+If a Concordia student is activated by the military (including the National Guard) they need to submit a copy of the activation orders to the Office of Student Registration and Records.
 Concordia will honor the call-up period and the student will not be required to re-apply if they return to Concordia in the first term after their return from active duty.